Effectiveness of the combination of a vaccine and an antibiotic for the prevention of STIs

 Good news, considering that in recent years there has been a significant increase in these three STIs, especially among men who have sex with men (MSM).

-Between January 2021 and July 2022, 502 MSM volunteers were randomly divided into four groups: one receiving post-exposure prophylaxis with doxycycline to be taken within 72 hours after unprotected sex with a condom, the the other a Bexsero vaccination, the third the combination of these two interventions and the last none of the two interventions.
+Between January 2021 and July 2022, 502 MSM volunteers were randomly divided into four groups: one receiving post-exposure prophylaxis with doxycycline to be taken within 72 hours following unprotected sex with a condom, the the other a Bexsero vaccination, the third the combination of these two interventions and the last none of the two interventions.

-The volunteers had a median age of 39 years, about ten sexual partners in the last three months and benefited from an average follow-up of nine months.
+The volunteers had a median age of 39 years, regarding ten sexual partners in the last three months and benefited from an average follow-up of nine months.
 They were monitored and tested every three months for symptoms for gonococcal and chlamydial infections and for syphilis.

 Via press release Professor Molina says: “The use of doxycycline for post-exposure prophylaxis has been shown to be effective in reducing the incidence of both chlamydial infections and syphilis.
 This antibiotic also had a significant impact, as did the meningococcal B vaccine, on the incidence of gonococcal infections.
 This is the first time that a vaccine has shown an effect on a bacterial sexually transmitted infection”.